 6. Meet with counselor to begin the Merit Badge work and begin fulfilling the requirements.
 The counselor will review the requirements with you.
 Many requirements include the words "discuss" and "demonstrate".
 Simply filling out the worksheets will not suffice for completing these requirements.

-7. Counselor will fill out blue card as requirements are completed.
+7. Your Counselor will fill out the blue card and/or Scoutbook as requirements are completed.
 It is often the case that only some requirements are completed in a session with the counselor.
 In this case, the counselor will note the completed requirements on the blue card but will not sign off that the badge is complete.
 This is often called a "partial" badge blue card.
 It is important that the scout keep the partial blue card and have it available to continue discussions later with the counselor.
 Sometimes this happens at summer camp.
 The scout can continue a badge with a new counselor picking up where he left off with the partial card.
 If the scout loses the partial card he'll have to start over.

-8. When all requirements are complete, Scout should obtain counselor signature on the blue card.
+8. When all requirements are complete, the Scout should obtain counselor signature on the blue card.
 At which time, counselor should retain the section of the blue card marked "Counselor's Record" for their records and return the rest to the Scout.

 11. Merit Badge and badge card (along with "Applicant's Record" section of the blue card) will be presented at the next Court of Honor.
 Blue Merit Badge cards submitted after the deadline (which is usually announced at a troop meeting) will be presented at the following Court of Honor.